 In order to determine the percent of food and soiled paper waste in a residential SSO waste stream, projects must use local or site-specific waste characterization data to determine the average fraction of food waste and soiled paper waste by weight collected by the residential diversion program.
 If available, projects may use local municipal waste characterization data provided by the local jurisdiction or a representative entity to quantify the proportion by weight of both food waste and soiled paper in the residential SSO waste stream.
-If local data are not available, projects must conduct site-specific waste sampling for each residential waste stream composted at the facility.
+The project must be located within - or predominantly sourcing the waste stream being characterized from - the relevant municipality.
+If local data are not available, projects must conduct site-specific waste sampling for each residential waste stream composted at the operation.